 T-Mobile Simply Prepaid

-T-Mobile has three affordable options for unlimited data plans under its Simply Prepaid program, all of which grant you text, unlimited music streaming, unlimited mobile hotspot, and a certain amount of 4G LTE data.
+T-Mobile has three affordable options for unlimited data plans under its Simply Prepaid program, all of which grant you text, unlimited music streaming, unlimited mobile hotspot, and a certain amount of high-speed data on the T-Mobile network.
 The data amount ranges from 3GB to 10GB.

 Boost Unlimited GiGS comes with mobile optimized streaming videos, games, and music, and unlimited high-speed data for everything else.
 Once you exceed 23GB of data, you may face reduced data speeds.

 Unfortunately, there is no such thing as a mobile hotspot with unlimited - not truly unlimited data anyway.
 What I mean is that when you exceed a certain amount of data that you're presented, you will face reduced hotspot speeds.
 Sometimes the speed may prove to be absolutely unusable for some tasks.
-As a little bit of a recap, here are the hotspot amounts:
+To recap, here are the hotspot amounts:

 - T-Mobile: 10GB of high-speed mobile hotspot data, with max 3G speeds after